vishv17/news_app/README.md

-# new_app
+# news_app

-A new Flutter application for new application
+A new Flutter application for News application.

+This Application displays recent news from newsapi.org as well as Display

 ## Getting Started